-Tonight, these graceful puffs of smoke move languidly through the the sky, just before a sunset that turns the heavens reddish yellow.
+Tonight, these graceful puffs of smoke move languidly through the cerulean sky, just before sunset that turns the heavens reddish yellow.

-These cloud fingers are delicate as a concert pianists hands and look like Octopus tentacles reaching for prey near a coral reef, resemble the crust on a fine pastry in your town’s best bakery.
+These cloud fingers are delicate as a concert pianists hands,look like Octopus tentacles reaching for prey near a coral reef, resemble the crust on a fine pastry in your town’s best bakery.

 No matter how you describe this natural phenomenon, the safest posture is to bow your head and appreciate your good fortune for a world you didn’t make but get to live in.